EvanBacon/Sunset-Cyberspace/README.md

 ### Download on iOS

-All you lovely iOS users can download on the [App Store](https://itunes.apple.com/us/app/sunset-cyberspace/id1332439319?ls=1&mt=8)
+All you iOS users can download on the [App Store](https://itunes.apple.com/us/app/sunset-cyberspace/id1332439319?ls=1&mt=8)

 ### Download on Android